Workers’ Compensation Insurance for Cream Shop Businesses in Oregon

 Why Workers’ Compensation Is Essential for Oregon Cream Shops

-Cream shop employees face physical risks daily.
-Lifting frozen tubs, cleaning spills, operating machinery, and handling customer interactions can all lead to injuries.
-Workers’ compensation insurance ensures that employees receive medical care and wage replacement while protecting your Oregon cream shop from potential lawsuits and financial losses.
+Co-workers at a cream shop are risking their lives each day.
+Lifting frozen tubs, cleaning spills, operating machinery and working with customers can all be injury prone.
+Workers’ compensation insurance gives your employees access to medical care and wage replacement while safeguarding your Oregon cream shop from lawsuits and financial trouble.

 Common Injury Risks in Oregon Cream Shops